LSy3011/tpu-mlir/python/tools/qat/sophgo_mq/application/vit_example/readme.md

-# Sophgo-mq Example with ImageNet
+# xx-mq Example with ImageNet

 We follow the Huggingface [official example](https://github.com/huggingface/transformers/blob/main/examples/pytorch/image-classification) to build the example of Model Quantization Benchmark for image classification task.